Jerry Lawler: Independent circuit (2001–2012)

-Return to WWF/WWE (2001–present)
+Return to WWF/WWE (2001–2024)

 Commentator and part-time wrestler (2001–2012)

-On November 19, 2001 after a nine month hiatus from the company, Lawler returned to the WWF.
+On November 19, 2001, after a nine-month hiatus from the company, Lawler returned to the WWF.
 He was reintroduced by Vince McMahon on Raw as the replacement for color commentator (and Alliance member) Paul Heyman, who had been (kayfabe) fired in the aftermath of the Alliance's loss at the previous night's Survivor Series.
 As he had been before his departure, Lawler once again became color commentator on Raw and pay-per-view events alongside Jim Ross and SmackDown! with Michael Cole, until the brands were separated and Lawler became exclusive to Raw.
 Lawler stated that his well-worked chemistry with Jim Ross has been a result of their different styles; according to Lawler, Jim Ross is a fine storyteller and keeps fans well-versed with current storylines, whereas he provides reaction and emotion to liven the commentary.

 In 2003, Raw's announce team of Lawler and Jim Ross feuded with Sunday Night Heats team of Jonathan Coachman and Al Snow.
 At Unforgiven, Lawler and Ross lost a match against Coachman and Snow, thus losing their right to do commentary on Raw.
 In a rematch, however, Ross defeated Coachman, winning Lawler and Ross their position back.

-In June 2006, Extreme Championship Wrestling was re-launched and began a small invasion within WWE again.
-ECW and WWE went head-to-head for several weeks on Raw, which spanned to include the SmackDown! superstars.
-This created tension between the Raw and SmackDown! announce teams, as Tazz, an ECW alumnus, insulted and criticized Jim Ross until Lawler came to Ross' defense, reigniting their feud from 2000.
-The feud concluded when Tazz and Lawler faced each other in a match at ECW One Night Stand, which Tazz won in only 30 seconds by making Lawler pass out to the Tazzmission after a distraction from Joey Styles, who Lawler had slapped just prior to the match.
+In 2006, Lawler faced Tazz at ECW One Night Stand, which Tazz won in only 30 seconds by making Lawler pass out to the Tazzmission.

 In July 2006, Randy Orton began a feud with Hulk Hogan.
 Lawler attacked Orton in defense of Hogan, which set up a match between them on Raw.
 Orton defeated Lawler after a low blow and an RKO.

 On March 31, 2007, Lawler was inducted into the WWE Hall of Fame by William Shatner, whom Lawler had a memorable altercation with on a January 1995 episode of Raw.
 In August, King Booker claimed to be the only one entitled to be known as "King".
 After being beaten by Booker in the ring, Lawler was supposed to be forced to crown his opponent at a show of August 13 in Madison Square Garden.
-During the ceremony, however, Lawler announced another king as a new opponent for Booker, "The King of Kings" Triple H. This led to a worked brawl between Lawler and Booker.
+During the ceremony, however, Lawler announced another king as a new opponent for King Booker, "The King of Kings" Triple H. This led to a worked brawl between Lawler and King Booker.